-And so, your report becomes a lay person’s document; a broad corporate statement of your total story, what you stand for, what’s important to you, how your facing today’s multi-faceted challenges, how you’re creating value from all the resources you employ.
+And so, your report becomes a lay person’s document; a broad corporate statement of your total story, what you stand for, what’s important to you, how you're facing today’s multi-faceted challenges, how you’re creating value from all the resources you employ.
 And once your report becomes that storytelling piece, your message can become lost if it is presented in the context of a weighty, less accessible document.
 With the vast majority of the page count devoted to complex and arcane financial tables, this part can simply overwhelm the storytelling – the visual signal sent is simply not conducive to reader engagement.

 Our advice to most clients who have strong brand and strategy stories to tell, is to separate your financial statements into separate document.
 Similarly, if you are of a scale or in a sector that requires great depth of environmental, social and governance content and data, we recommend a separate Sustainability Report.
 And with the rapidly increasing expectations around such things as Governance detail, TCFD and Modern Slavery etc. many clients are separating those out as well.
 Logic suggests that if you believe the financial statements should be included in one document, then so too should all this other rapidly evolving content.

 The trick is to surface the key and material drivers and impacts from all that data, and weave your story around that, identifying the interdependencies, and seeking to represent a balanced view comparable with your previous disclosures and the sector you work in.
 And tell that story clearly and concisely.

 But is this ‘separatist’ view at odds with the Integrated Reporting Framework?